liuanji/liuanji.github.io/_pages/about.md

 I am actively looking for motivated and curious individuals to join my research group.
 Multiple positions are available for **PhD students**, **postdoctoral researchers**, and **research interns** (both on-site and remote) at my lab in NUS.
 If you are interested in working on topics including generative modeling, reasoning, and tractable inference, I would love to hear from you.

-To apply, please send an email to *anjiliu219@gmail.com*.
+To apply, please send an email to *anjiliu@nus.edu.sg*.
 Use the subject line to specify the position you are applying for (e.g., [PhD], [Postdoc], or [Intern]), and include the following materials:
 - Your CV and transcript;
 - (Optional) A short research statement describing your interests;
 - (Optional) A brief overview of one reseach problem that has inspired your enthusiasm (you don't need to have an answer).